craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Nations/The Kingdom of Prosper/Factions/The Arstoviches.md

 The first of her kind.

 She once had a name, but it has been lost to time.
-She is now known only by the family name. [[Arstovich]].
-It still strikes fear into many a Yerban's heart.
+She is now known only by the family's name. [[Arstovich]] - It's utterance still strikes fear into many a Yerbanian's heart.

-> Rumor speaks of this woman-beast surviving her curse, wounded, but safe.
-> She has sealed herself away somewhere, guarded by her ancestor's creations.
-> With assistance, or a ***long*** rest, she would thrive again.
+Rumor speaks of this woman-beast surviving her curse, wounded, but safe.
+She has sealed herself away somewhere, guarded by her ancestor's creations.
+With assistance, or a ***long*** rest, she would thrive again.
 It is only because she has been harmed that we are safe today.